|Alma Mater:||Towson '92|

 Illinois played USC in the 2008 Rose Bowl and finished the season ranked 18th in the nation in the ESPN/USA Today Coaches' poll and 20th by the Associated Press following a 9-4 season.

 In 2006, Locksley led an Illinois offense that paced the Big Ten and ranked 10th in the nation in rushing, averaging 188.8 yards.
-He tutored versatile running back Pierre Thomas, a two-time honorable mention all-league pick, who wrapped up his career as the No. 6 all-time rusher at Illinois and has gone on to star with the New Orleans Saints.
+He tutored versatile running back Pierre Thomas, a two-time honorable mention all-league pick, who wrapped up his career as the No. 6 all-time rusher at Illinois and went on to star with the New Orleans Saints.

 Locksley helped put the players in place to aid in Illinois' resurgence.
 He was named the No. 5 recruiter in the Big Ten and ranked among the top-20 in the nation by Sports Illustrated.
 In 2005, Rivals.com named him a top-25 recruiter.